My name is Gazelle Sharmahd I’m your Dossier Leader

 Also known as: Ahl-e Haqq · Kaka'i · People of Truth

-The Yarsanis — followers of the Yarsan or Ahl-e Haqq tradition — practice one of Iran's most distinctive and least understood indigenous religious traditions, a syncretic faith rooted in Kurdistani spiritual culture that incorporates elements drawn from Shia Islam, Zoroastrianism, and older animist traditions.
-Yarsan theology centers on the concept of divine manifestation across successive human forms, the sanctity of music as a vehicle for spiritual experience, and a strong esoteric tradition transmitted through initiated masters.
+The Yarsanis — followers of the Yarsan or Ahl-e Haqq tradition — practice one of Iran's most distinctive indigenous religious traditions, a syncretic faith rooted in Kurdistani spiritual culture that incorporates elements drawn from Shia Islam, Zoroastrianism, and older animist traditions.
+Yarsan theology centers on the concept of divine manifestation across successive human forms and the sanctity of music as a vehicle for spiritual experience.
 The use of the sacred lute (tanbur) in Yarsan ritual has made the instrument a symbol of the tradition and of Kurdish spiritual identity more broadly.

 Crimes Against the Iranian People